 What other pet can you feed kitchen scraps and household trash to and they give you something valuable in return without a lot of effort on your part?

-No other pet I could think of, Just worms.
+No other pet I could think of, just composting worms.

 Feed your worms, keep them moist and comfortable and after a couple months clean up after them and claim your prize like a great nutrient dense soil conditioner that will help grow beautiful healthy garden plants!